 Compared to stocks or other investments, this can be seen as a more guaranteed return because the interest that you get back is guaranteed.

 Like all forms of investment, however, there still exists a risk of not being paid back in full.
 It helps to review, when possible, the profile of the borrower so that investors can gauge the likelihood of whether they will get their invested money back.

 Regardless of whether you need funds or have the funds to give, microlending and P2P lending are transforming the financial landscape.

-Lendee is a P2P microlending platform that creates an easy-to-use network of microloans for the borrowers who need it.
+Lendee is a Peer to Peer micro-lending platform that creates an easy-to-use network of microloans for the borrowers who need them.
 Sometimes it’s challenging to get that extra $1,000 (and maybe you’re tired of bugging your friends).